Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 Best for.
 B2B companies with enterprise sales cycles, dedicated revops, and existing Salesloft footprint.

 Positioning.
 Train a GPT-style chatbot on your docs and embed it.
-Popular in the indie / SMB segment because it's fast and cheap.
+Popular in the indie / SMB segment because it's fast and cheap — but it's a chatbot, not an autonomous sales agent, and you'll outgrow it if you need real qualification.

 Pricing.
-Free tier exists.
-Paid plans start around $19/month and scale up by message volume and features.
+A limited free tier exists.
+Paid plans start around $40/month (Hobby) and scale up by message credits, agents, and features.

 What it does well.
 Genuinely fast to set up.
 Good for FAQ and documentation deflection.
 Reasonable answer quality on well-structured source content.